 Dr Federica Paddeu, Abogado (Universidad Católica Andrés Bello, Caracas), LLM, PhD (Cantab).
-Research Fellow (International Law), John Tiley Fellow in Law and Director of Studies Law (Part IA)
+John Tiley Fellow in Law.

 I am Director of Studies for Part IA Law students.
 I also supervise Criminal Law (Part IA) and International Law (Part IB/II).